EngSoc-IT-Team/forum/server/README.md

 3. Set the root password when prompted in the installer
 4. Go to start > all programs > MySQL > MySQL 5.7 Command Line Client and enter the root password
 5. In the same directory is the much nicer looking client, MySQL Workbench
 6. That's it!
 So much easier than on Mac!
-Wow, Windows > Macs!
+Wow, Windows > Macs!!

 # Moving Forward - The javascript
 1. Make sure your nodejs is up to date (Version 7.0.0 or up please)